 There might even be legal ramifications of doing so, as an unjustified negative review is essentially slander.
 Some people have even been subject to lawsuits because of negative reviews, although these typically find in favor of the reviewer.

-In fact, Yelp watches out for fake reviews and will place alerts on companies that pay for reviews.
+Let’s not forget, Yelp watches out for fake reviews and will place alerts on companies that pay for reviews.
 So, you have to be good to even stay in the game.

 Time Versus Money